-Despite the ambiguity surrounding echinacea’s efficacy as a treatment for human rhinovirus, echinacea is able to stop yeast infections.
+Despite the ambiguity surrounding echinacea’s efficacy as a treatment for human rhinovirus, echinacea is able to assist in stopping yeast infections.
 According to the U.S. National Library of Medicine, echinacea is possibly effective for preventing vaginal yeast infections when used with the medicated cream econazole.
 Using echinacea with econazole reduced the recurrence rate of infections from 60.5% down to just 16%.

-Dr. James A. Duke, Ph.D. in his book The Green Pharmacy, recommends taking echinacea for treating yeast infections.
-According to Duke, echinacea’s immune stimulating action helps to cause white blood cells to attack and destroy the microscopic fungus responsible for yeast infections.
+Dr. James A. Duke, Ph.D., in his book The Green Pharmacy, recommends taking echinacea for treating yeast infections.
+According to Duke, echinacea’s immune stimulating action helps to cause white blood cells to attack and destroy the microscopic Candida fungi.
 Duke cites a study done on mice where echinacea successfully protected them from Candida albicans, the fungus responsible for most yeast infections.

 Herbal Yeast Infection Treatment: Goldenseal

 Historically, Native Americans used goldenseal for many health maladies such as skin disorders, ulcers, and gonorrhea.
-According to the The National Center for Complementary and Alternative Medicine (NCCAM), there have not been many studies published documenting the safety and effectiveness of goldenseal.
+According to the NCCAM, there have not been many studies published documenting the safety and effectiveness of goldenseal.

 Goldenseal does contain the antibiotic and antifungal berberine.
 Using goldenseal as a tincture or as a tea are both effective options for treating a yeast infection.